Glossary of Dental Clinical and Administrative Terms

 periradicular: Surrounding a portion of the root of the tooth.

-permanent dentition: Refers to the permanent or adult teeth in the dental arch.
+permanent dentition: Refers to the permanent (“adult”) teeth in the dental arch that either replace the primary dentition or erupt distally to the primary molars.
+See Dentition.

-pin: A small metal rod, cemented or driven into dentin to aid in retention of a restoration.
+pin: A small rod, cemented or driven into dentin to aid in retention of a restoration.

 plaque: A soft sticky substance that accumulates on teeth composed largely of bacteria and bacterial derivatives.